alexhunsley/tiny-tower/README.md

 Here's some other things I've found a bit lacking:

+* lightness -- almost all existing sites are monolithic, requiring multiple loads from the server
 * selectable/copyable text for the row(s) of a method to clipboard
-* false methods detection
+* quality tools: false method detection, music scoring/marking, anti-music detection (e.g. 87s at back, split tenors)

-* music scoring
-* lightness -- almost all existing sites are monolithic, requiring multiple loads from the server
+## Implementation

+Tiny Tower is currently written in bare javascript.
+I may use a lightweight SPA lib at some point (something like Mithril), and possibly Skeleton UI or similar.